TVNZ 6

 TVNZ 6 was a digital-only, commercial-free television channel operated by Television New Zealand.
 It launched in September 2007, and was available in 60.3% of New Zealand homes on the Freeview and SKY Television Digital platforms.
 TVNZ 6 was on air daily from 6am to midnight.

-The name TVNZ 6 was chosen because it was numeric, was deemed to allow 'a broader content structure than any descriptive title', and matched the number assigned to it on the Freeview electronic programme guide.
+The name TVNZ 6 was chosen because it was numeric, was deemed to allow "a broader content structure than any descriptive title", and matched the number assigned to it on the Freeview electronic programme guide.

 Schedule

 TVNZ 6 showed pre-school programmes during the Kidzone block from 6am to 6pm.
 Until its closure at the end of June 2012, TVNZ 7 also aired Kidzone from 6am to 8am.
 Kidzone also received a 24-hour channel on Sky TV called Kidzone24.
 The channel then played family programmes after Kidzone until closedown at midnight.

 At launch

-At the very start of TVNZ 6's launch, the channel was structured such that its daily schedule had three separate services titled: TVNZ Kidzone (6am to 4pm), TVNZ Family (4pm to 8:30pm), and TVNZ Showcase (8:30pm to midnight).
+At the very start of TVNZ 6's launch, the channel was structured such that its daily schedule had three separate services titled: TVNZ Kidzone (6am to 4pm), TVNZ Family (4pm to 8:30pm), and TVNZ Showcase (arts & drama service; 8:30pm to midnight).